Blog

 Most restaurants have a standardized pre-shift template for managers to print and fill out.
 Oftentimes, this requires pulling information from multiple sources to organize talking points.

-SevenRooms’ client, Nicholas Ingall, Operations Manager for the Apollo Group in Australia, recently transitioned from a printed pre-shift to SevenRooms’ solution.
+SevenRooms’ client, Nicholas Ingall, Operations Manager for the Apollo Group in Australia, transitioned from a printed pre-shift to SevenRooms’ solution.

 “Pre-Shift is a great resource for our service leaders, waiters, bartenders and chefs.
 It is having a notable effect in training our kitchen teams and their restaurant awareness.
 The kitchen is reviewing cover flows, service notes and goals for the front of house team in one view.
 Pre-Shift enables our front and back of house teams to maintain a big picture view of the restaurant while managing in detail,” Nicholas shared.
 Find out more by reading the full Pre-Shift case study